You can study individual units for personal or professional development without having to apply for a full QUT course.

 This unit provides a unique learning opportunity to complete a sustained body of creative work in a genre or form of your choice and identify market and publication strategies for your work.
 Building on the project commenced in KWB306 Creative Writing Project 1, it offers you the opportunity to continue work on an extended piece of creative writing with the assistance of critiques and peer feedback.
 The unit aids you to identify markets for creative practice, develop skills and strategies to submit work to publishers for professional consideration, and identify and create pathways for publication.

 This unit introduces dance technique and the application of somatic practices.
 It includes the principles of safe dance practice, alignment, kinaesthetic awareness, and maintaining a sustainable embodied practice.
-Through practical classes you will develop your technical foundation in different dance styles and understanding of the principles of movement.
+Through practical classes you will develop your technical foundation in contemporary dance and your understanding of the principles of movement.
 The development of your engagement and understanding of what your dance practice might be and how it informs your future as a dance practitioner is at the forefront of this unit.

 The unit focuses on different dance styles and their application in different contexts, supported by complementary studies.
 You will continue to explore and develop your emergent understanding of your dance practice and your future as a dance practitioner.
 This unit builds upon the knowledges you have developed in KDB112 Dance Technique Fundamentals by offering you an introduction to a broader spectrum of popular dance styles.
 You will undertake a series of practical classes throughout the semester that may include a combination of: Jazz, Hip-hop, Ballet, Contemporary, Latin Dance or Swing.